Skip to content

 dapi_image = np.load("/path/to/dapi_image.npz")["arr_0"]

-Export gene reads into a compatible csv file by
+Export gene spots into a compatible csv file by

 from coppafisher import Notebook